 Respect for others is one of the 4 principles that are the foundation of ENGIE’s ethics and compliance policies.
-The human rights referential provides a framework for implementing our principle of “respect others” and brings together all of ENGIE’s commitments in the area of human rights.
+The Group's human rights approach provides a framework for implementing our principle of “respect others” and brings together all of ENGIE’s commitments in the area of human rights.

 It constitutes the foundation on which the pillars of the Group's overall approach are based, a foundation that includes the United Nations guiding principles on business and human rights (UN, 2011) and recalls the Group's various policies, all of which contribute to the fulfilment of its human rights commitments.